OK, so I've been trying to figure out how to say this for a while now.

-I've been sitting with this announcement for a while now, turning it over in my hands like I do with a camera before a session - just trying to figure out the right angle.
-So here it is: after nearly ten years of building Shannen Fusco Photography on Long Island, my family and I are moving to the Hendersonville, North Carolina area this summer.
+Here it is: after almost ten years of building Shannen Fusco Photography on Long Island, my family and I are packing up and moving to the Hendersonville, North Carolina area this summer '26.
 I know.
-I know.
+I KNOW.

 It Started as a Feeling

-It wasn't one moment.
-It was a slow accumulation of them.
+It wasn't one big moment.
+It was a bunch of small ones that just kept stacking up.

-It was my kids running out of room.
-Not literally - we have a yard, we have a beach twenty minutes away, we have all the things Long Island does genuinely, beautifully well.
-But there was something about the way they moved when we visited Western North Carolina a couple years back.
-Something looser.
-Like they exhaled somewhere around the Tennessee border and just didn't tighten back up.
+My kids have space here.
+We have a yard, a beach twenty minutes away, all the things Long Island genuinely does well.
+But a couple years ago we visited Western North Carolina and something shifted.
+The way they moved out there was just... different.
+Looser.
+Like they exhaled somewhere around the Tennessee border and never tightened back up.

-I watched them climb things and get muddy and disappear into tree lines and come back with stories, and I thought - this is what I've been trying to photograph for people all along.
-This exact thing.
+I watched them climb things and get muddy and disappear into tree lines and come back with stories, and I just kept thinking - this is the exact thing I've been trying to photograph for people.
+This is it.

 The Honest Part

-But we kept coming back to Western North Carolina.
+But we kept coming back to Western NC.
 To the mountains.
-To the small town pace of Hendersonville, the art and energy of Asheville, the way the landscape shifts from rolling farmland to forest to mountain view.
-To the fact that my kids could have more outside time in a single week there than they sometimes get in a whole month here.
+To the small-town pace of Hendersonville, the energy of Asheville, the way the landscape just shifts constantly - farmland to forest to mountain view.
+To the fact that my kids could get more outside time in one week there than they sometimes get in a whole month here.

-And eventually, "we keep coming back to it" became its own answer.
+And at some point "we keep coming back to it" just became its own answer.

 What This Means for the Work